ssp21/ssp21-spec/ssp21.md

 handshake pattern where all DH operations are deferred until after first two messages are exchanged.
 This pattern of performing three DH operations combined with a KDF is sometimes referred to as TripleDH key agreement in the cryptographic community.

+### Timing Considerations

+In the procedure that follows, the initiator and responder establish a common relative time base so that future session messages can be stamped with a time-to-live (TTL) value since the beginning of the session.
+This TTL value allows either side of the connection to detect delays induced by a man-in-the-middle.
+This TTL is has its limitations.
+An attacker with the ability to delay the handshake messages, can manipulate the common time base calculated by the initiator within the configured response timeout for initiator.

+All initiator implementations shall implement a response timeout to the handshake message(s).
+This timeout shall default to 2 seconds.
+If a timeout occurs before receiving a valid response, the current handshake attempt shall be aborted.
+This ensures that attackers cannot skew the common time base by more than this timeout parameter.

 ### Procedure

 The following steps are performed during a successful handshake.
 The various errors that can occur and early handshake